cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 ENTRYPOINT [ "tmkms" ]
 ```

-Note how the production stage is only three lines.
+As you can see, the production stage is only three lines.
 Build the image as usual with:

 ```sh
 $ docker build -f Dockerfile-ubuntu-tmkms . -t tmkms_i:v0.12.2
 ```

-Now when you run it:
+Now run it:

 ```sh
 $ docker run --rm -it tmkms_i:v0.12.2
 ```

 It returns you information about usage.
-You just built the Tendermint Key Management System.
+You have just built the Tendermint Key Management System.

 ## Blockchain elements

 Each container needs access to its own private information, such as keys and genesis.
-To facilitate data access and separation between containers, you create folders that will map as a volume to the default `/root/.checkers` or `/root/tmkms` inside containers.
+To facilitate data access and separation between containers, create folders that will map as a volume to the default `/root/.checkers` or `/root/tmkms` inside containers.
 One for each container:

 ```sh [https://github.com/cosmos/b9-checkers-academy-draft/tree/run-prod/docker]
 $ mkdir -p docker/kms-alice